-Long Term Leasehold Property

-Long Term Leasehold Land

-Furniture and fixtures

-Computer equipment

-Catering equipment

-- 2% straight line

-- 10% straight line

-- 10% straight line
+Long Term Leasehold Property - 2% straight line Long Term Leasehold Land - over period of lease Furniture and equipment - 10% straight line Catering equipment - 10% straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.